This year, I really don’t feel like roasting my turkey. Do you?

 - 1 ½ teaspoon salt or more to taste

 - 1 large coriander bouquet, tied

 - 150 gr dried cranberries and more for garnish

 - 2 tablespoons chopped chives for garnish

-• Once you’ve sweated the onions, place the turkey pieces, garlic, spices, salt and pepper and coriander bouquet in the casserole along with 1 ½ cup of water (360 ml or just enough water to cover the turkey pieces).
-Bring to the boil and cover with a lid over low medium heat.
+• Once you’ve sweated the onions, place the turkey pieces, garlic, spices, salt and pepper and coriander bouquet in the casserole along with 360 ml or just enough water to cover the turkey pieces.
+Bring to the boil and cover with a lid over medium-low heat.

 • Transfer the dried cranberries in the casserole and reduce the sauce for 20 minutes over medium low heat.
 Stir occasionally to make sure the onions don’t stick to the bottom of the casserole.
 Add the chestnut and cook for another 10 min.

-• When ready to serve, place the turkey pieces back in the casserole and warm up the tagine over medium heat.
+• When ready to serve, place the turkey pieces back in the casserole to warm them up over medium-low heat .
 Serve hot, garnish with dried cranberries, chopped chives and enjoy with a side of rice, couscous or bread.

 • To find out how to cook chestnuts, check out this link.
 Otherwise, store-bought chestnuts will work perfectly.